pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Results are formatted as defined by the --output_format general option.

     Options:
-      -a, --assocclass <class name>   Filter by the association class name provided.Each returned instance (or instance
+      -a, --assoc-class <class name>  Filter by the association class name provided.Each returned instance (or instance
                                       name) should be associated to the source instance through this class or its
                                       subclasses.
 Optional.
-      -c, --resultclass <class name>  Filter by the result class name provided.
+      -c, --result-class <class name>
+                                      Filter by the result class name provided.
                                       Each returned instance (or instance name)
                                       should be a member of this class or one of its subclasses.
 Optional